 Alzheimer's disease (AD) research at The Friedman Brain Institute integrates basic, clinical and translational research to better understand the molecular basis of the disease and improve treatment.
 Inter-disciplinary research programs span genetics and genomics, preclinical cellular and animal models, patient oriented research and clinical trials.
 Using state-of-the-art approaches, we continue to make breakthroughs in multiple aspects of dementia research.
 This diverse team publishes, more than 50 articles a year in prestigious peer-reviewed journals.
-Three interrelated centers focus on different aspects of Alzheimer’s disease including basic, translational and patient oriented research and clinical care: Center for Alzheimer’s Disease; the Alzheimer’s disease Research Center and the Center for Cognitive Health.
+Three interrelated centers focus on different aspects of Alzheimer’s disease including basic, translational and patient oriented research and clinical care: Loeb Center for Alzheimer’s Disease; the Alzheimer’s Disease Research Center and the Center for Cognitive Health.

 Alzheimer’s Disease & Related Dementias